 - To maintain close and beneficial cooperation with existing international and regional organizations with similar aims and purposes, and explore all avenues for even closer cooperation among themselves.

-ASEAN at present is a trade focused block and it is anticipated that the thrust will continue in the coming decades ahead, with the rich supplies of resources and well-established industrial base which would be further improved by AEC.
-With the promise of a single production podium and an integrated market, the drive for Intra and inter-ASEAN trade will get a thrust and will hold the key for future.
+ASEAN at present is a trade-focused block and it is anticipated that the thrust will continue in the coming decades ahead, with the rich supplies of resources and well-established industrial base which would be further improved by AEC.
+With the promise of a single production podium and an integrated market, the drive for intra and inter-ASEAN trade will get thrust and will hold the key for the future.

 However, due to the fluctuations in demand globally, there are risks and numerous concern which are continuously growing related region’s growth.
 It requires ASEAN to foster and bridge the gaps which remain between the members and follow some rigorous policies to bolster growth.

 1. Economic Powerhouse: